fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-3/assignment-3.md

 In this project, there will be four deliverables:

 1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a short description, screenshots, videos, or GIFs of each visualization you created in the tasks.
-The visualization description should cover the attributes being visualized and (for Task 2) the interaction mechanisms and methods that were implemented. **You should leverage your sketches as much as possible as a starting point for your visualizations**.
+The visualization description should cover the attributes being visualized and (for Task 2) the interaction mechanisms and methods that were implemented.
+Provide pointers to the Jupyter Notebooks that you used to transform or preprocess the data. **You should leverage your sketches as much as possible as a starting point for your visualizations**.
 The document should be uploaded to the root of your GitHub project, with the name README.md (so that it is displayed by default by GitHub).
 The visualization descriptions should cover:

 - The attributes being visualized.
 - The motivation and rationale for the visualization.
-- The interaction mechanisms and methods implemented (for Task 2).
+- The interaction mechanisms and methods implemented (for the appropriate tasks).
 - The design decisions made, including color choices, encoding strategies, and layout considerations (if appropriate).
 - The experimentation process using Vega-Lite, including different encodings, interaction techniques, and alternative designs that were considered before finalizing the visualizations. **For at least one visualization in each task, you should provide a detailed report on the experimentation process, documenting the design alternatives considered, the rationale behind the final choice, and how different encoding strategies, interactions, and visualization techniques influenced interpretability and insights.**